-The treatment goals of PCIT are to improve interactions and the relationship between caregiver and child, increase the caregivers' ability to parent the child and decrease clients acting out behaviors.
+The treatment goals of PCIT are to improve interactions and the relationship between caregiver and child, increase the caregiver's ability to parent the child and decrease clients acting out behaviors.

-The average length of treatment is 16-18 sessions for 50 minute sessions once a week in the office.
+The average length of treatment is 16-18 sessions for 50-minutes once a week in the office.
 Treatment should not exceed 25 sessions.